tanersa/albasg-cft/README.md

 17. Check your instance on AWS Console, and follow all commands on Github page if your instance is up and running.
 18. In order to shh to your instance, take **public ip adress** of your instance and go to terminal.
 19. Go to terminal and **ssh to your instance**:  ssh -i ~/Downloads/demo.pem ubuntu@publicIP
-      - If you get bad permissions after doing ssh to your instance, you need to lock-down the permissions to read only on pem file. and run the **command:** chmod 400 ~/Downloads/pemfilename.pem
+      - If you get bad permissions after doing ssh to your instance, you need to lock-down the permissions to read only on pem file and run the **command:** chmod 400 ~/Downloads/pemfilename.pem
       - Check the permissions with the **command:** ls -l ~/Downloads/pemfilename.pem
 21. After you are able to go to inside your instance follow all the commands on Github to configure your agent.
 22. If you did not install **aws cli** on your instance, you need to do that before running CI/CD pipeline.